artefactual/archivematica-storage-service-docs/administrators.rst

 Spaces
 ------

 A space models a specific storage device.
-That device might be a locally- accessible disk, a network share, or a remote system accessible via a protocol like FEDORA, SWIFT, DuraCloud, or LOCKSS.
+That device might be a locally-accessible disk, a network share, or a remote system accessible via a protocol like FEDORA, SWIFT, DuraCloud, or LOCKSS.
 The space provides the Storage Service with configuration to read and/or write data stored within itself.

 Packages are not stored directly inside a space; instead, packages are stored within locations, which are organized subdivisions of a space.